d0n/pwclip/docs/README.rst

 ``pwcli --help``

-GUI-Mode
+GUI-Modes
 --------

-For the GUI-Mode just use one of the following commands, not accepting any options or arguments:
+For the GUI-Mode just use one of the following commands, also accepting most of the commandline arguments:

 ``pwclip``